Particular/docs.particular.net/transports/transactions.md

 ## Avoiding partial updates

 In transaction modes lower than [TransactionScope](#transactions-transaction-scope-distributed-transaction) there is a risk of partial updates because one handler might succeed in updating business data while another handler fails.
-To avoid this configure NServiceBus to wrap all handlers in a `TransactionScope` that will act as a unit of work and make sure that there is no partial updates.
-Use following code to enable a wrapping scope:
+To avoid this configure NServiceBus to wrap all handlers in a `TransactionScope` that will act as a unit of work and make sure that there are no partial updates.
+Use the following code to enable a wrapping scope:

 snippet: TransactionsWrapHandlersExecutionInATransactionScope